varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/functions.md

 * Finally, good variable and constant names make your code more readable and understandable, making it easier for other developers (and even yourself) to understand what the variable or constant represents just by reading its name.

 (content:references:control-statements)=
 ## Control statements
-Control statements are programming constructs that allow you to control the flow of execution of your code.
-They allow you to specify conditions under which a particular block of code should be executed and enable you to create loops that repeat a block of code until a specific condition is met.
+Control statements are an essential part of programming.
+Control statements allow you to create programs that make decisions and perform tasks based on certain conditions.
+Control statements are programming constructs that will enable you to control the flow of execution of your function.
+They allow you to specify conditions under which a particular block of code should be executed and will allow you to create loops that repeat a block of code until a specific condition is met.

-Control statements are an essential part of programming, and they allow you to create programs that can make decisions and perform tasks based on certain conditions.
-They are used to create complex logic and to write code that can be executed repeatedly with different inputs.
+Let's explore some common control statements that you will routinely use in your functions and programs:
+* {ref}`content:references:if-else-statements` allows you to execute different logic branches based on a `Bool` condition.
+* {ref}`content:references:iteration-patterns` allows you to execute a code block many times.

+(content:references:if-else-statements)=
 ### If-else conditional statements
-A common programming task is to check whether a condition is `true` or `false` and then execute tasks depending on this condition; this is a called conditional evaluation.
+A common programming task is to check whether a condition is `true` or `false` and then execute code depending on this condition; this is a called conditional evaluation.
 Conditional evaluation, which is a important structure in almost all programming languages, is encoded with `if-else` statements.

 Conditional evaluation allows portions of code to be evaluated or not evaluated depending on the value of a boolean expression.
 Let's consider the anatomy of the `if-elseif-else` conditional syntax in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)):